-Day 2: Soraypampa – Abra Salkantay – Chaullay (22-km hike (13.67 miles), 10 hours).
+Day 2: Soraypampa – Abra Salkantay – Chaullay (22 km or 13.67 miles, 10 hours).
 We will begin the day with a coca tea in our tents to wake up with energy.
 After packing up and getting our things ready to go, we will meet for breakfast and then get ready to begin the trek.
 We will begin to go up the mountains while observing the different landscape from the previous day and making stops to rest as we gain altitude.
 Our destination is the Abra Salkantay at an altitude of 4,650 meters (15,256 ft.), where we will have views of the Humantay Glacier and the snowcapped Salkantay Mountain.
-At this highest point of the trek, we will perform a small ceremony of thanks to the Pachamama (Mother Earth) and the surrounding Apus (mountains), and then we will continue on to the shelter for lunch at an altitude of 4,100 meters (13,451 ft.).
+At this highest point of the trek, we will perform a small ceremony of thanks to the Pachamama (Mother Earth) and the surrounding Apus (mountains), and then we will continue on to Huayracmachay for lunch, at an altitude of 3,800 meters (12,467 ft.).
 After recovering some energy, we will continue our descent while going from a cold, mountain landscape to a warmer jungle landscape until reaching the Chaullay camp (2,900 meters, 9,514 ft.), where we will have dinner and then go to sleep in our tents.